 Child and Adolescent Mental Health Training and Education

-The University of Salford School of Health and Social care has a long and proud history of providing excellent, multi-professional, evidence and research-informed, practice-based, young person and family focused training and education in the field of child and adolescent mental health.
+The University of Salford School of Health and Society has a long and proud history of providing excellent, multi-professional, evidence and research-informed, practice-based, young person and family focused training and education in the field of child and adolescent mental health.
 Our offers include a range of flexible delivery options to suit all needs, and a bespoke design service to meet specific workforce requirements.

 OneCPD, Salford’s Continued Professional Development regularly runs early years and youth mental health conferences.
 These are ideal for updating knowledge, networking and keeping abreast of the latest policy, practice and research developments in the field.